Of all the vitamins and minerals, there’s one that seems to hold the key to aging well…

 Why don’t you have enough CoQ10?

-Aside from your aging body producing less and less of this life-saving nutrient, there are other things that may cause a deficiency in CoQ10:
+Aside from your aging body producing less and less of this life-saving nutrient (a steady decline begins in our 20s), there are other things that may cause a deficiency in CoQ10:

 A vitamin B6 deficiency.
 B6 is necessary for the synthesis of CoQ10, so a deficiency in one leads directly to a deficiency in the other.